 Location based services, such as Emergency Services, rely upon LCS.
 LCS are also used to optimize network performance and enhance network self-optimization.

-Developing Solutions’ LCS solution includes the following interfaces in the EPC:
+Developing Solutions’ LCS solution includes the following interfaces/protocols in the EPC:

-- SLs between the E-SMLC and the MME
+- SLs between the MME (client) and E-SMLC (server)

-- Diameter-based SLg between the GMLC and the MME
+- Diameter-based SLg between MME (client) and the GMLC (server)

-- Diameter-based SLh between the HSS and the GMLC
+- Diameter-based SLh between the GMLC (client) and HSS (server)

-For the SLs interface, the following procedures are provided:
+For the SLs interface, the following procedures are available:

 A complete set of events that can be generated with the SLs interface application can be found here.